 }

-is by having a list of non concurrent hashmaps each protected by a reader writer lock so that multiple hashmaps can be accessed concurrently.
+is by having a list of non-concurrent hashmaps, each protected by a reader-writer lock, so that multiple hashmaps can be accessed concurrently.
 The actual

-of shards though is a heuristic that must be tested to determine the best number or an even cooler way to do it would be to have it dynamically grow and shrink.
+of shards, though, is a heuristic that must be tested to determine the best number, or an even cooler way to do it would be to have it dynamically grow and shrink.

-This also makes use of interior mutability so only a &self needs to be taken and the Storage
+This also makes use of interior mutability, so only a &self needs to be taken and the Storage

-- The get clones data, surely returning a reference would be better and it is, the actual implementation of CrabDB's concurrent hashmap does this.
+- The get clones data; surely returning a reference would be better, and it is.
+The actual implementation of CrabDB's concurrent hashmap does this.

-- The default Rust hasher is used but there are faster ones out there.
+- The default Rust hasher is used, but there are faster ones out there.

-- If one hashmap keeps getting hit we essentially have our previous problem so the hashing algorithm used should try to split operations evenly between shards.
+- If one hashmap keeps getting hit, we essentially have our previous problem, so the hashing algorithm used should try to split operations evenly between shards.

-Overall this is a good enough first attempt at a concurrent hashmap to get CrabDB going, next we are going to go into persistence since losing all data on restart does kind of suck.
+Overall, this is a good enough first attempt at a concurrent hashmap to get CrabDB going; next we are going to go into persistence since losing all data on restart does kind of suck.

-Persistant Storage
+Persistent Storage

-Being able to concurrently read and write data to memory is very cool but unfortunately many users would ideally want their data persisted between database restarts or god forbid a crash.
-Typically there are two main mechanisms used for persisting data in an in memory database like memcached or redis.
+Being able to concurrently read and write data to memory is very cool, but unfortunately many users would ideally want their data persisted between database restarts or, god forbid, a crash.
+Typically there are two main mechanisms used for persisting data in an in-memory database like memcached or redis.

-- Append only file (AOF) which basically means any write operation (currently only set and delete) for us is written to a log file.
-On startup this log file can then be read and the in memory part of the database can be recreated by sequentially applying the operations.
+- Append-only file (AOF), which basically means any write operation (currently only set and delete) for us is written to a log file.
+On startup, this log file can then be read and the in-memory part of the database can be recreated by sequentially applying the operations.

-- Taking periodic snapshots which is just what it sounds like where you on some interval take a snapshot of the database.
+- Taking periodic snapshots, which is just what it sounds like, where you on some interval take a snapshot of the database.

 set key1 0